 When using pharmaceutical drugs to treat high-functioning depression, ensure that you take the medications as per the doctor’s prescription and guidance.
 Also, you should only take FDA-approved medication.

-Get FDA approved medications from expert physicians.
+Get FDA-approved medications from expert physicians.
 Contact us now or click the banner below to book your appointment.

-5. HFD Facts and Suicide Depression
+5. HFD Facts and Suicide Depression Due to Loneliness and Stress

 It’s difficult to figure out that a person is battling HFD.
 This is because patients tend to appear normal to others, but deep inside, they are in a silent battle with this depressive disorder.
 Here are some probabilities based on acts that an individual with HFD may experience.